NathanaelA/nativescript-permissions/src/README.md

 Has a dummy library for iOS so that if ask it for any android permissions; it will resolve every one of them as true...

+This plugin also has built in support for the Android `WRITE_SETTINGS` permission that has a completely different permission path.

 ## License